dvoraka/av-service/README.md

 AV-checker project was integrated as the checker submodule, then completely rewritten and the old code was removed.

-From version 0.6 it is mostly a file service with an AV check.
+From version 0.6 it is mostly a file service with an AV checking.
 Currently it is still a bit experimental feature.

 ### Contribution